quarkusio/ja.quarkus.io/README.md

 ## Localization architecture

-Original [quarkusio.github.io](https://github.com/quarkusio/quarkusio.github.io) is built with Jekyll, and most of its contents are written in asciidoctor (.adoc) files. ja-quarkusio extracts texts to po files with [po4a](https://po4a.org/) utility, translates, write back to asciidoctor files, and build a localized site.
+Original site[quarkusio.github.io](https://github.com/quarkusio/quarkusio.github.io) is built with Jekyll, and most of its contents are written in asciidoctor (.adoc) files. ja.quarkus.io extracts texts from the original site to .po files with [po4a](https://po4a.org/) utility.
+Once translators translates the extracted messages in the .po files, ja.quarkus.io writes back to .adoc files, and builds a localized site.
 Most workflow including pre-translation by DeepL API are automated by GitHub Actions.
 Translators can focus on post-editing to improve fluency.
 If you are interested in contributing localization, please edit .po files, and submit a pull request.